jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

         configPath: .github/.lighthouserc.yml
 ```

-Since this Github Action is powered by the [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci#lighthouse-ci), it offers [extensive configuration](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/configuration.md).
+Since this GitHub Action is powered by the [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci#lighthouse-ci), it offers [extensive configuration](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/configuration.md).

 ## Analytics

-Using [Fathom](https://usefathom.com/) with NextJS is extremely simple, given you setup a custom domain first, all you need to do is use `<Script />` component, i.e
+Using [Fathom](https://usefathom.com/) with Next.js is extremely simple, given you setup a custom domain first, all you need to do is use `<Script />` component, i.e

 ```tsx
 {